Apologetics Theology

 Shlomo of Mechon Mamre

 The Jews are not alone in this belief.
-Many who hold to Torahism—the belief that followers of Yeshua (Jesus) should be keeping the Law of Moses—also claim the Temple will one day be rebuilt.
-Moreover, they believe that all the Temple ceremonies, including sacrifices, will be renewed at that time.
-Indeed, several prophets write about the rebuilding of the Temple.
+Many who hold to Torahism—the belief that followers of Jesus should be keeping the law of Moses—also claim the temple will one day be rebuilt.
+Moreover, they believe that all the temple ceremonies, including sacrifices, will be renewed at that time.
+Indeed, several prophets write about the rebuilding of the temple.
 We see this in the books of Isaiah, Jeremiah, Ezekiel, Zechariah, and Malachi.
 What do these prophecies mean?
 A full examination of biblical prophecy on this point is beyond the scope of this article, but let’s look at a few important biblical truths that can help point us in the right direction.

-Torahists agree with orthodox Judaism that the prophets’ writings clearly teach that the Temple will be physically rebuilt one day, and all its duties and responsibilities under the Torah will be renewed.
-Of course, the renewing of all the Temple laws is a challenging position to defend since many of those laws would undermine the work of Yeshua (Jesus).
-For example, if the blood sacrifices for sin required in the Torah are to one day be renewed, what was the point of Yeshua’s blood sacrifice on the cross?
+Torahists agree with orthodox Judaism that the prophets’ writings clearly teach that the temple will be physically rebuilt one day, and all its duties and responsibilities under the Torah will be renewed.
+Of course, the renewing of all the temple laws is a challenging position to defend since many of those laws would undermine the work of Jesus.
+For example, if the blood sacrifices for sin required in the Torah are to one day be renewed, what was the point of His blood sacrifice on the cross?
 This issue puts our Torahist friends in a tough spot.
-On the one hand, if the blood sacrifices for sin are to be renewed, Yeshua’s sacrifice doesn’t seem to have accomplished anything.
-It was not “once for all,” as the Bible tells us in Heb 10:10 and elsewhere.
-On the other hand, if the blood sacrifices for sin are not to be renewed, then the Law of Moses is no longer binding.
-Because those sacrifices are required by the Law.
+On the one hand, if the blood sacrifices for sin are to be renewed, Yeshua’s sacrifice doesn’t seem to have accomplished anything; it was not “once for all,” as the Bible tells us in Hebrews 10:10 and elsewhere.
+On the other hand, if the blood sacrifices for sin are not to be renewed, then the law of Moses is no longer binding because those sacrifices are required by the law.

-This doesn’t necessarily mean that there won’t be a new Temple built one day, but it certainly impacts what we would expect the Temple’s purpose to be.
-There are Jews and Christians who believe the prophets’ visions will be fulfilled literally and they offer the actual blueprints of a new physical Temple.
+This does not necessarily mean that there won’t be a new temple built one day, but it certainly impacts what we would expect the temple’s purpose to be.
+There are Jews and Christians who believe the prophets’ visions will be fulfilled literally and they offer the actual blueprints of a new physical temple.
 There are also Jews and Christians who believe that these prophecies—like many of the other prophecies throughout the Tanakh—are symbolic depictions not intended to be taken literally.
 They tell of God’s presence returning to His people in the Messianic kingdom, but not necessarily through a physical structure.

 The continuous operation of the tabernacle with its sacrificial system, the Levitical priesthood, the ceremonial washings, etc. (i.e., the Sinai covenant), was specifically designed not to last.
 And as we meditate on the description of the tabernacle and its significance as found in Scripture for all believers today, its symbolism and built-in limitations are designed to point us to a better high priest, a better sacrifice, and a better temple to which we now have direct access in Yeshua.